-Even if an organization appreciates the importance of application security and the decision-makers are fully onboard, there is still one problem that hinders DevSecOps: the limited capabilities of many tools.
+Even if an organization appreciates the importance of application security and the decision-makers are fully onboard, there is still one problem that hinders DevSecOps: the limited capabilities of some of the tools.

 Imagine a DevOps pipeline with automated tests that often fail even though the tested application is actually correct.
-Imagine how much time it would take for developers to go back to the application code, review it, make sure that everything is okay, and then contact the test development team to correct the automated tests so they do not fail (or simply, if possible, mark the tests manually as passed).
+Imagine how much time it would take for developers to go back to the development environment, review the application code, make sure that everything is okay, and then contact the test development team to correct the automated tests so they do not fail (or simply, if possible, mark the tests manually as passed).
 And imagine the frustration if this keeps happening.

 For automated unit testing, this is not a common situation.
 However, in the world of application security, where testing is often done using code analysis tools (SAST – static application security testing), this sort of thing happens every day.
 And the developer struggling with a false positive cannot simply ask for the tool to be corrected by the test development team because the tool is usually a third-party application.